Yanni, or I Miss My Dog

 Brian Kresge

-Writer, President of Bangor's Congregation Beth Israel, soldier, programmer, father, musician, Heeb, living in the woods of Maine with three ladies and a dog.
+Writer, President of Bangor's Congregation Beth Israel, soon-to-be-retired-soldier, programmer, father, musician, Heeb, living in the woods of Maine with three ladies and a dog.
+Brian is also a rabbinical student with the Pluralistic Rabbinical Seminary.

 About Leah